Table of Contents

 Special initialization conditions

-1. On a command prompt execute set | findstr JAVA_HOME and verify the result;
+1. Open a command prompt and run set | findstr JAVA_HOME.

-3. Try to set JAVA_HOME at system level e.g. JAVA_HOME=C:\Program Files\Eclipse Adoptium\jdk-11.0.18.10-hotspot\;
+• Set JAVA_HOME at system level, e.g. JAVA_HOME=C:\Program Files\Eclipse Adoptium\jdk-11.0.18.10-hotspot\

 Important